anshuman-dev/Flash-Cards-MAD/README.md

 ## HOW TO RUN?
-To run the application through command line:
+To run the application through command line(will install dependencies as well):<br>
 -> cd final-project<br>
 -> chmod 777 start.sh<br>
 -> ./start.sh<br>

-To run the application directly on browser:
+To run the application directly on browser:<br>
 -> Click on app.py file.<br>
 -> Check the IP address shown on the dialog box shown after clicking app.py file.<br>
 -> Visit that IP address on your browser.(Keep check of port number, it should be :5000)<br>